Guacamole Toast

 • Spices - The addition of onion powder, garlic powder and cumin are what distinguishes this toast from normal avocado toast.
 A pinch of salt enhances the overall flavor.

 • Lime juice - Gives the guacamole a hint of acidity and keeps it from turning brown.
+Lemon juice would work in a pinch, but lime gives the classic guacamole flavor.

 • Bread - My favorite to use is sourdough whether it's store-bought or you make your own.
 Multigrain or your favorite whole wheat bread would also work nicely.